muhammetbozkurt/Nvida-paper-and-DQN-For-DuckiTown/README.md

 Fig. 3.
 Customized Nvidia Model. ing that our agent always moves forward with constant velocity.
-* A Sigmoid function was added to the output of our custom function as activation function because the addition of the Sigmoid function ensures that the output of our model is a probability distribution.
+* A softmax function was added to the output of our custom function as activation function because the addition of the softmax function ensures that the output of our model is a probability distribution.
 In other words, the outputs of the 3 neurons in the last layer will be between 0 and 1 and their aggregation will be adjusted to 1.